Piyushhbhutoria/whatsappWebAPI/README.md

 This project is made with the help of [Rhymen/go-whatsapp - WhatsApp Web API](https://github.com/Rhymen/go-whatsapp).
 Works only for numbers in India for now.

-## Requirements

-1. Golang setup on your local
-2. Web Browser/Postman

 ## Setup

 1. Download the latest binary release.